 Selecting the individuals to name as guardian can sometimes be difficult.
 The following are some tips to help you navigate this process:

 - Consider where your potential guardian lives.
 Is it in the same state as where you currently reside?
-Would you want your children raised where your guardian lives, or would you expect him or her to relocate?
+Would you want your children raised where they live, or would you expect him or her to relocate?

-- Factor in the relationship that your child currently has with the potential guardian.
+- Factor in the relationship that your child currently has with any potential guardians.
 Does your loved one feel comfortable and happy with that individual?
-In the unfortunate circumstance that the guardian is called upon to act in this capacity, the child will need the love and support of someone who that knows and understands him.
+In the unfortunate circumstance that they are called upon to act in this capacity, the child will need the love and support of someone who that knows and understands him.

 - Consider the child-raising philosophies of your potential guardian.
 Are they in line with the way you parent your child?